Want Great Georgia Fishing? Enjoy Inshore Fishing in Jekyll Island's Rivers, Estuaries, and Surf

 and even sharks.
 You can also hook into tarpon and triple tail.

-fishing enthusiasts will find these fish feeding on oyster beds and at
+Fishing enthusiasts will find these fish feeding on oyster beds and at

 the mouths of creeks, especially during ebbing tides, when the waters